Close Menu

 Iran’s effective closure of the Strait of Hormuz, a chokepoint for roughly a fifth of global oil and gas supplies, disrupted energy markets and sent crude prices climbing.

-Brent futures recorded a 64% monthly increase in March, according to LSEG data, while US benchmark West Texas Intermediate gained approximately 52%, a monthly rise not seen since May 2020, reported Reuters.
+Brent futures recorded a 64% monthly increase in March, as reported by LSEG data, while US benchmark West Texas Intermediate gained approximately 52%, a monthly rise not seen since May 2020, reported Reuters.

 Phillips 66’s refining segment is expected to absorb between $350m and $450m of the mark-to-market losses.
 The marketing and specialties segment faces an estimated $300m–400m impact, while the renewable fuels segment could see losses ranging from $100m to $200m.